CiscoDevNet/terraform-provider-intersight/website/docs/d/compute_server_setting.html.markdown

 * `device_mo_id`:(string) The database identifier of the registered device of an object.
 * `dn`:(string) The Distinguished Name unambiguously identifies an object in the system.
 * `moid`:(string) The unique identifier of this Managed Object instance.
+* `name`:(string) The property used to identify the name of the server it is associated with.
 * `one_time_boot_device`:(string) The name of the device chosen by user for configuring One-Time Boot device.
 * `rn`:(string) The Relative Name uniquely identifies an object within a given context.